d7lewandowski/DataStructure_Algorithms/Greedy algorithms/README.md

 So consider: lowest 2 and highest 1 and we compere result of 3 highest elements with lowest 2 and 1 hightest.

+# 4. Distribute candy
+N kids sdand in a line, each
+having an integer rating.
+We
+distribute candies following:
+    - Each kid gets at least 1 candy
+    - Kinds with higher raitings than theri neighbours get more candies.

+Find the minimum candies required.

+Constraints:
+    1 <= N <= 1e5

+# 5. Largest permutation

+Given an array A of a random permuation number from 1 to N.
+Given B, the number of swaps in A that we can make.

+ Find the largest permuation possible

+ Constraints
+ - N between 1 and 1e6
+ - B between 1 and 1e9

+# 6. Meeting rooms

+Given a list of intervals: {s, e} for meetings.

+Find the least number of meeting rooms required.

+Constraints:
+    - 1 <= N <= 1e5
+    - 1 <= A[i][0] <= Ai[[1] <= 1e9]

+# 7. Seats

+There is a row of empty (.)
+and filles(x) seats.

+Find the minimum number of moves required to make the people sit toghter.

+Constraints:
+    - 1 <= N <= 1e6